yony1018/GitGuide/GithubDeskTest.md

-# This file is a test for SyncFunc between GitHub
+> This file is a test for SyncFunc between GitHub

-> test